 With customers viewing products as interchangeable, how can you stand out without engaging in a price war?

 The solution lies in segmentation and bundling.
-Use CRM systems to identify and avoid low-value customers with high switching costs.
+Use a CRM for financial services to identify and avoid low-value customers with high switching costs.
 Instead, focus on adding value through innovative bundling.
+Engaging CFO Advisory Services can assist in creating financial strategies that differentiate your offerings and boost profitability.

 3 Decrease in User Trust